On this page 6

 - Monday through Friday, 8 a.m. to 4 p.m.

-Typical inspection sequence: Typical sequence (residential): Footing/foundation inspection; framing inspection (before drywall); rough-in trades (plumbing, mechanical -- through state-licensed agencies for electrical); site inspection as applicable; final inspection; Certificate of Occupancy.
+Typical sequence: Typical sequence (residential): Footing/foundation inspection; framing inspection (before drywall); rough-in trades (plumbing, mechanical -- through state-licensed agencies for electrical); site inspection as applicable; final inspection; Certificate of Occupancy.

 Virtual inspections available.
 Email notifications sent at 7:00 a.m. on inspection day with estimated timing and inspector ID.
 Document upload available for permits with conditions.